greendolph1n/convert-to-mp3/README.md

 <h1> A basic YouTube to MP3 Converter</h1>
-<p> This is a Windows Desktop application that will either take a YouTube URL or a YouTube Playlist URL.
-The application either downloads the seperate video
+<p> This is a Windows Desktop application that will either take in a YouTube URL or a YouTube Playlist URL.
+The application downloads the seperate video
 or downloads the whole playlist of videos as MP3 files.

 Here's a preview